stitchdata/docs/_database-integrations/amazon-s3/amazon-s3-csv-latest.md

       {% include note.html first-line="**Tips for setting up CSV files**" content=best-table-results %}

     substeps:

+## If a user is including a single file inside of a folder, do they need to escape backslashes and periods?
+## Is there anything that will *not* work in this field?
+## Does the first backslash for a directory need to be included?
+(Ex: /analytics/file.csv vs analytics/file.csv)
-      - title: "Define the table's search pattern and name"
+      - title: "Define the table's search pattern"
-        anchor: "define-table-search-pattern-and-name"
+        anchor: "define-table-search-pattern"
         content: |
+          {%- capture pyregex -%}
+          **Want to test an expression?** Try using [PyRegex](http://www.pyregex.com/){:target="new"}.
+          {%- endcapture -%}

+          {% include note.html type="single-line" content=pyregex %}

-          The **Search Pattern** field accepts the name of a single file (ex: `customers.csv`) or a regular expression, which can be used to include multiple files.
+          The **Search Pattern** field accepts regular expressions, which can be used to include a single file or multiple CSV files.
 What you enter into this field depends on how data for a particular entity is updated.

           **If a single file is replaced in your S3 bucket at some interval**, it would make sense to enter location of the file.
 For example: Customer data is added to and updated in a single file named `customers.csv`, located in the `analytics` folder of the bucket:

           ```
-          /analytics/customers.csv
+          analytics/customers.csv           /* Single file, no escaped characters */

+          analytics\/customers\.csv         /* Same file with escaped special characters */
           ```

+          If you include special characters (`/` or `.`) in the file location and want the expression to match exactly, you'll need to escape them in the expression as we did in the example above.

           {%- capture incremental-rep-note -%}
           Large, frequently updated files can quickly drive up your row count, as files included in replication jobs are replicated in full each time.
 Refer to the [Incremental Replication for {{ integration.display_name }} section](#incremental-replication-for-amazon-s3-csv) for more info.